SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

-In theory, the Maximum Sharpe ratio Portfolio (MSRP) is the optimal portfolio for all investors, as it allows them to maximize expected returns for each unit of risk taken.
+Maximum Sharpe Ratio Portfolio (MSRP) is kind of the holy grail.
+In theory, it is the optimal portfolio for all investors, as it allows them to maximize expected returns for each unit of risk taken.
 Investors can adjust their leveage on MSRP to acheice a desired risk profile.
 However, accurate estimation of expected returns and the covariance matrix is crucial for achieving these results, and such estimations are not always readily available.
 When estimation errors occur, they can have a significant impact on the MSRP.

 Without additional constraints, MSRP will consider our inputs as truth without any uncertainty and attempt to arbitrage with small differences within them, often unrealistically.
 For instance, if we estimate two securities with expected return of 10.5% and 10.7%, respectively, we do not want to place a heavy bet based on such a small difference.
-However, MSRP may view this as a serious arbitrage opportunity, especially if the two securities have a high correlation.
+However, MSRP may view this as a serious arbitrage opportunity in case of high correlation.
 Such kind of unreasonable bets can result in a highly concentrated and unrealistic portfolio, which performs badly out of sample.

 ### Risk centric Portfolio Construction <a name="risk"></a>